-2020-2 Timely Submission of Annual Financial Statements
+2020-2 Timely Submission of Annual Financial Statements (Updated)

-The City was unable to submit a timely audit of their September 30, 2020, and again in 2021, annual financial statements to the State of Florida Auditor General's office which is required to be submitted nine months after year-end.
-The City has engaged an audit firm that is diligently working with management to expedite their audits on a timely basis.
+The City was unable to submit a timely audit of their September 30, 2021, and again in 2022, annual financial statements to the State of Florida Auditor General's office, which is required to be submitted nine months after year-end.
+The City has engaged an audit firm that is diligently working with management to expedite their audits on a timely basis and has made significant improvements.

-We recommend that the City continue closing out the accounting records on a timely basis to ensure that the audit can be expedited and submitted to the state within the nine month timeline.
+We recommend that the City continue closing out the accounting records on a timely basis to ensure that the audit can be expedited and submitted to the state within the nine-month timeline.

-Pursuant to Chapter 119, Florida Statutes, these management letter comments are a public record and its distribution is not limited.
+Pursuant to Chapter 119, Florida Statutes, this management letter comment is a public record, and the distribution is not limited.
 Auditing standards generally accepted in the United States of America require us to indicate that this letter is intended solely for the information and use of management and the Florida Auditor General, and is not intended to be, and should not be, used by anyone other than these specified parties.